Vil Mirzayanov

-Vil Sultanovich Mirzayanov (Вил Султанович Мирзаянов, Вил Солтан улы Мирзаҗанов; born 9 March 1935 in Starokangyshevo, Dyurtyulinsky District, Bashkortostan) is a Russian chemist of ethnic Tatar origin who now lives in the United States, best known for revealing secret chemical weapons experimentation in Russia.
+Vil Sultanovich Mirzayanov (Вил Султанович Мирзаянов, Вил Солтан улы Мирзаҗанов) is a Russian chemist of ethnic Tatar origin who now lives in the United States, best known for revealing secret chemical weapons experimentation in Russia.

 Early life

 Vil Sultanovich Mirzayanov was born in a village in rural Bashkortostan, the son of the village school teacher.
 The Mirzayanov family is Tatar, a Turkic ethnic minority in Russia.
 His father, a staunch Communist, broke with a 200 year old family tradition in which the oldest sons entered the Muslim clergy.
 In 1953, he graduated from the Dyurtyuli Tatar School No. 1 with a silver medal.

 Career

 Mirzayanov was employed by the State Research Institute of Organic Chemistry and Technology.
 He was then assigned to a secret military chemical weapons laboratory, GosNIIOKhT (ГосНИИОХТ) situated in Shikhany, which was developing the Novichok agent programme of nerve agents.
 He was head of a counter-intelligence department that performed measurements outside the chemical weapons facilities to make sure that foreign spies could not detect any traces of production.
 To his horror, the levels of deadly substances were 80 times greater than the maximum safe concentration.
 (A full account by Mirzayanov is available online.)

 Concerned mostly with environmental contamination, Mirzayanov and his colleague Lev Fyodorov decided to reveal the extent of chemical weapons experimentation in Russia, which Russia used as a workaround to comply with the proposed 1990 Chemical Weapons Accord and the existing Wyoming Memorandum of Understanding but still produce chemical-like weapons.
 In 1992, they published an article about the USSR and Russia's development of extremely potent fourth-generation chemical weapons from the 1970s until the early 1990s, in Moskovskiye Novosti weekly, and for safety purposes in the Baltimore Sun through an associated article written by veteran correspondent Will Englund.
 The publication appeared just on the eve of Russia's signing of the 1990 Chemical Weapons Convention.
 Later according to Mirzayanov, the Russian Military Chemical Complex (MCC) was using defense conversion money received from the West for development of the chemical warfare facility.